g-lok/gs-dotfiles/README.md

 ## Application highlights

 1. Brave - the best privacy-oriented browser of late.
 Also includes Chrome and Firefox.
-Yes Brave soupports Tor links, which is why I didn't include the Tor browser
+Yes Brave soupports Tor links, which is why I didn't include the Tor browser.
 1. Libreoffice - Free and open source office suite.
 1. Alacritty - A fantastic terminal emulator replacement for whatever came with your OS.<br>
 [Learn to use the terminal](https://a.co/d/bwIR32o)